sez11a/liferay-docs/develop/tutorials/articles/380-troubleshooting/06-using-jndi-resources-with-hibernate.markdown

 If you're using Hibernate to connect to JNDI resources on Tomcat (or an application server that manages JNDI resources the same way), this tutorial is for you!

+As background, one way that Tomcat checks whether applications can access JNDI resources is by checking the context classloader.
+If the context classloader is a web application classloader or the child of a web application classloader, then you have access to the JNDI resources that Tomcat has made available to that web application.

-As background, Tomcat lets applications access JNDI resources via a classloader.
-Although the DXP 7.1 application deploys on Tomcat, its portlets are not---they're OSGi bundles installed to DXP's OSGi container.
-For a portlet to access JNDI resources on Tomcat, the portlet must use DXP's classloader.
-This tutorial demonstrates using this classloader to leverage a Hibernate configuration's JNDI data source.
+Although the DXP 7.1 application deploys on Tomcat, and the DXP 7.1 classloader is a web application classloader, its portlets' classloaders are not---they're OSGi bundles installed to DXP's OSGi container using OSGi classloaders.
+For a portlet to access the JNDI resources made available to the DXP 7.1 application on Tomcat, the portlet must switch to a classloader that is a child of DXP's classloader.

+This tutorial demonstrates how to perform context classloader switching so that a Hibernate configuration can leverage a JNDI data source.

 +$$$

 **Note:** The code demonstrated here works with Tomcat but is not guaranteed to work on other application servers.
-Refer to your application server's documentation for how it manages JNDI resources.
+Refer to your application server's documentation for how it manages access to JNDI resources.

 $$$

 First in your Hibernate configuration descriptor, specify a session factory that uses a JNDI data source.
 Here's an abbreviated descriptor:

     <?xml version="1.0"?>
     <!DOCTYPE hibernate-configuration PUBLIC "-//Hibernate/Hibernate Configuration DTD 3.0//EN" "http://hibernate.sourceforge.net/hibernate-configuration-3.0.dtd">